23197681-5/ERP/README.md

 # ERP
 ERP
-Using the odbc that you wanna create/adapt with this SQL:
+Using the odbc that you wanna create/adapt with this SQL:<br>
 **Script Used For Sqlite:**<br>

 ```SQL